thesabbir/asystem/README.md

 ### How to contribute ?

 For contribution you have to be familiar with javascript.
-We've used frameworks like Angular.js on Clientside and Sail.js on Serverside.
+We've used frameworks Angular.js on Clientside and Sail.js on Serverside.

 For storage you can use pretty much any mainstream database you want.